KVSlab/VaMPy/docs/atrium.md

 four boundary layers.
 ```

-## CFD simulation of the left atrium
+## CFD simulation in the left atrium model

 The resulting mesh from the previous section is now used as input to the CFD simulation, followed by computation of the
 hemodynamic indices.
 The only real difference from the artery problem from eariler is that instead of running